corda/corda5-samples/kotlin-samples/sendAndRecieveTransaction/README.md

 ```

 After trigger the create-IOU flow, hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(Alice's hash) and client request id to view the flow result
 The stateRef of the transaction will be returned as a result of the flow query.
-Which is the "flowResult"
+Which is the "flowResult".

 #### Step 2: Sending a copy of the transaction to a third party.
 If a member needs to share a copy of their transaction with another member,